EmberHeavyIndustries/HID2AMI/Docs/Flashing.Instructions.md

 #### **RETRIEVING YOUR PERSONAL BOARD CODE**
 If everything went fine, your board now can boot from the BOOTLOADER and is ready to be loaded with the HID2AMI App
-- Set HID2AMI in BOOTLOADER mode, by selectin position 1-2 for "BOOT0" and position 2-3 for "PA9BOOT"
+- Set HID2AMI in BOOTLOADER mode, by selectin position 1-2 for "BOOT0" and position 2-3 for "PA9BOOT". **Note: newer Rev1.1 preassembled boards do not have BOOT0 jumper installed, since it is not needed to update the App.
+If it is your case, simply ignore BOOT0**
 - MAKE SURE THAT HID2AMI IS NOT CONNECTED TO YOUR AMIGA MOUSE/JOY PORT
 - Connect HID2AMI to any USB port of your PC, by mean of the A-A USB Cable: the bootloader should take control, and you should see the activity led on board (lower led near usb connector) fastly blinking
 - Look at DfuSeDemo window: you should see something like as follows.
 Note down the four characters you see near "Version" field